This wage calculator converts any salary into hourly pay. Plus, it will also factor in...show more instructions

-Wage Calculator - Converts Salary Rate To Hourly Pay
+Convert Your Salary To Hourly Pay

 Figuring out how to compare job offers can be challenging.

 One offer could be salary and another hourly.
 One includes comprehensive benefits and another offers no benefits.

 This makes the math easy so you can compare apples to apples and know which employer is making the best offer.

 Evaluating An Offer

 Ultimately, the formula for comparing job offers is relatively simple.
 An employer takes your time, and you receive compensation in exchange.